-Lisa Trow, Certificate in CRPS, Emphasis Transcript/Document Production

-Instructor, CRPS, Emphasis Transcript/Document Production Certificate, South Coast College Major: CRPS, Emphasis Transcript/Document Production
+Lisa Trow, Certificate in CRPS, Emphasis Transcript/Document Production Instructor, CRPS, Emphasis Transcript/Document Production Certificate, South Coast College Major: CRPS, Emphasis Transcript/Document Production

-Ms. Trow reached the 200 wpm level in the Court Reporting Program at South Coast College and worked as a grader at South Coast College for several years.
+Ms. Trow reached the 200 wpm level in the Court Reporting Program at South Coast College and completed the Court Reporting Production Specialist program.
+She previously had worked as a grader at South Coast College for several years.
 Ms. Trow has been a StenoCAT scopist since 2010 and has built a successful scoping business servicing both court and deposition reporters.

-She and Rick Louie provided a great deal of the industry knowledge necessary to create the curriculum for the Court Reporting Specialist program.
+She and Rick Louie provided the industry knowledge necessary to create the curriculum for the Court Reporting Production Specialist program.